 In line with its firm belief that strict compliance can only be achieved with each employee having high awareness of compliance, Sumitomo Chemical places importance on carrying out compliance education on a continual basis.
 This includes training programs geared to management executives at Sumitomo Chemical and Group companies as well as class-based training when someone is promoted.
 In addition, we conduct face-to-face lecture-style training courses and e-learning training, depending on each company's specific needs and situation.
-In fiscal 2020, we conducted compliance e-learning training for all Sumitomo Chemical employees (around 7,000 people), and all employees received the training.
+In fiscal 2021, we conducted compliance e-learning training for all Sumitomo Chemical employees (around 7,200 people), and all employees received the training.
 In addition, Group companies in Japan conduct compliance training.

-■ FY2020 Compliance Training Status
+■ FY2021 Compliance Training Status

-Status of Implementation Sumitomo Chemical Compliance e-learning training (including Speak-Up Reporting System, Anti-corruption) Participation rate: 100% (conducted at all worksites and departments) (already conducted training for promoted employees and individual training related to corruption prevention, quality assurance, safety, logistics, information security, etc.) Sumitomo Chemical Group Percentage of employees who received training related to compliance (attendance rate) Attendance rate at Group companies in Japan: 77.9% Attendance rate at Group companies overseas: 86.6%
+Status of Implementation Sumitomo Chemical Compliance e-learning training (including on preventing leaks of trade secrets, preventing insider trading, and the Speak-Up Reporting System) Participation rate: 100% (conducted at all worksites and departments) (already conducted training on promoting employees and individual training related to corruption prevention, quality assurance, safety, logistics, information security, etc.) Sumitomo Chemical Group Percentage of employees who received training related to compliance (attendance rate) Attendance rate at Group companies in Japan: 94.1% Attendance rate at Group companies overseas: 72.5%